anirudhrathinam94/stuff/volunteering/01-basics/README.md

 Let us consider a simple hello world program: The dev env is the editor/ide we used, to build it we had to use javac <Filename.java> and to run it we had to run java <Classname>.

-Note: Show students my own dev env here + dot files and scripts
+Note: Show students my own dev env here + dot files and scripts.
+Also if they use windows/mac tell them about cygwin, homebrew etc in case they dont use it.

 Building the code
 ------------------